Stanley L. Laskowski

 From 1972 until his retirement from federal service in 2004 Mr. Laskowski held a variety of positions at the U.S. Environmental Protection Agency [EPA], including management positions in water pollution permits/enforcement, Superfund remediation, wetlands, field inspections, and lab analysis.
 He served 22 years as a Senior Executive including 15 years as the Deputy Regional Administrator for the Middle-Atlantic States and a year in EPA Headquarters as the Director of the Pollution Prevention Division.
 In 1989, he was awarded the Presidential Distinguished Executive Award for his work in assisting Poland and other Eastern European countries in the post- Communist era.

 Global Water Alliance: In 2006, Mr. Laskowski, with other environmental leaders, founded the Philadelphia Global Water Initiative (PGWI, renamed the Global Water Alliance or GWA), a regional network of organizations dedicated to helping to provide water and sanitation services through projects in the developing world and through education and research.
-He served as President of GWA from 2006 until 2013 and continues to serve as a Vice President.
+He served as President of GWA from 2006 until 2013.